PRODYNA/marcel_knowhow_main/README.md

 - No 100% clean separation of concerns (e.g., this repo contains the AI generator script)

 # Guide for local tool installation
+Since the "how to get things running" is well documented, Marcel can experiment with aspects of the project on his on machine (e.g., modifying the AI-generated content generation).

 Please follow the [local setup guide](./docs/local_setup.md) to install the tools needed for running the example project locally on a Windows machine.